KITS: Hot hits

 In February 1983, Entertainment Communications (later renamed Entercom, and the forerunner to Audacy) decided to go in a more mass-appeal direction.
 The station adopted radio consultant Mike Joseph's Hot Hits Top 40 music format, with the call letters switching to KITS.
 Seven air personalities were recruited during a nationwide search, coming from stations such as XETRA in San Diego-Tijuana, KBEQ-FM in Kansas City, WXGT in Columbus, Ohio, and WCAU-FM in Philadelphia.
 The transplanted disc jockeys underwent a "broadcasting bootcamp" for two weeks prior to launching the new Hot Hits format.
 Radio personality Doug Ritter (Doug Ritterling) was the first DJ on the air when the new format premiered at 9 a.m. on February 27, 1983.

-The station was referred to as "Hot Hits KITS."
+The station was referred to as "Hot Hits KITS".
 The format featured a short playlist of only current hit songs, with heavy repetition, frequent jingles and fast-talking air personalities.
-The original DJ lineup on 105 KITS consisted of program director Jeff Hunter 6–9a.m., followed by Doug Ritter 9a.m.–Noon, Gary Robbins Noon–3p.m., Todd Parker 3–7p.m., Richard Sands 7–midnight, and Rick Neal (George Fryer) midnight–6am, Mark Van Gelder was 105 KITS first Production Director, Annette Parks (daughter of pioneer broadcaster and Miss America Pageant Host Bert Parks) was the station's news director, and Michele Meisner (formerly of San Francisco's Fantasy Studios) was music director.

-When Hot Hits debuted, it was a ratings success.
-In 1983, San Francisco only had one Top 40 station, the legendary KFRC.
-The following year, KMEL flipped from album-oriented rock to CHR, giving KITS new FM competition.
-Due to losing their core listening audience to KITS and KMEL, KFRC would switch to adult standards in 1986.
-The 105 KITS studios were a popular place with celebrities.
-Visits were common from movie and TV stars such as Bette Midler, Tom Cruise, Pat Morita, George Takei, Anthony Perkins and others.
-The celebs didn't usually make it on the air, but they toured the studios in San Francisco's Merchandise Mart just to see what the industry buzz was all about.